 - recording and monitoring calls for training purposes, to improve the quality of our service, to help us deal with queries or complaints from you and to prevent and detect fraud and financial crime.
 We may also use CCTV recording equipment in and around our premises for monitoring and security purposes.

-c) You have given us your permission:
+c) Where you have given us your permission, such as:

-d) For details about how we use your information to communicate our similar products and/or services, your use of our websites and email communications, please refer to section 4 of this notice.
+For details about how we use your information to communicate our similar products and/or services, your use of our websites and email communications, please refer to section 4 of this notice.

 We may share your information with third parties in order to carry out the above activities.
 For further details about who we might share your information with, please refer to section 5 of this notice.